Nykakin/ifsql/docs/IMPLEMENTATION.md

 WHERE r.ancestor_id = 4;
 ```

 To do so, a parser written using [lark-parser](https://github.com/lark-parser/lark) library is used.
-This parser can be found in [ifsql/parser.py](../ifsql/parser.py)
+This parser can be found in [ifsql/parser.py](../ifsql/parser.py) based on [SQLite BNF grammar](https://www.sqlite.org/docsrc/doc/trunk/art/syntax/all-bnf.html).
+Parser constructs a `sqlalchemy.sql.select` object from a string query.
+This object is passed down to `Database` class using `query` methods which transforms it as described above.